 Following Up on Troubling Vibrations

-You should investigate whether monitoring is being done on the nearby project, and, if not, arrange to do your own monitoring, if the vibration is sufficiently concerning or has already produced damage.
-Having your own vibration information, either seismograph vibration velocities from a retained vibration monitoring firm or your own acceleration data from a smartphone or tablet computer's built-in acceleration sensors, can be extremely valuable in the all-too-common situation in which the contractor entirely denies (usually without evidence) producing damaging vibrations.
+You should investigate whether vibration monitoring is being done on the nearby project.
+You may also want to supplement any done for the contractor with your own monitoring, if the vibration is sufficiently concerning or has already produced damage.
+Having your own vibration information, either seismograph vibration velocities from a retained vibration monitoring firm or acceleration data from a smart phone or tablet computer's built-in sensors, can be extremely valuable in the all-too-common situation in which the contractor entirely denies (usually without evidence) producing damaging vibrations.

 A clear bottle or other container filled with water, as at left, can be a useful means of demonstrating the presence of vibrations.
-However, such a visualization method cannot be used to measure the velocity of vibrations numerically nor can it be used to draw any meaningful conclusions about such numbers.
+However, such a visualization method cannot be used to measure, or estimate, the velocity of vibrations numerically nor can it be used to draw any meaningful conclusions about such numbers.

 The PDF and Pro versions of the CVDG have an Appendix B - Warnings Signs which addresses vibration concerns from the standpoint of visible effects on the home.
 Its content is complementary to this section of the CVDG and should probably be read by those who have read this information.